dustinpfister/blog_posts/_posts/threejs-point-light.md

 ### 2.3 - The scene setup

-Now that I have some methods that I can used to create one or more point lights and some cubes for starters, lets used those methods to create a scene.
-I just create a new three.js scene with the THREE.Scene constructor, and then I can use that scene with my add point light and add cube methods.
+Now that I have some methods that I can used to create one or more point lights and some cubes for starters, lets used those methods to add point lights and mesh objects to a scene object.
+So then first I will want a main scene object for that I just create a one with the THREE.Scene constructor.
+Once I have a scene object I can now use that add point light and add cube methods to add lights and cubes to the scene.

 ```js
 var scene = new THREE.Scene();